fasttime/JScrewIt/Features.md

 _Available in Chrome, Edge, Firefox, Safari, Opera and Android Browser 4.4+.
 This feature is not available inside web workers._
 <a name="BROWSER"></a>
 ### `BROWSER`
-Features available in all browsers.
+Features available in all browsers.<br>
 No support for Node.js.
 <a name="CAPITAL_HTML"></a>
 ### `CAPITAL_HTML`